wp-plugins/autoptimize/readme.txt

 * optionally plugins used (if you suspect one or more plugins are raising havoc)

 == Changelog ==

+= 1.7.1 =
+* New: support for mapped domains as suggested by [Michael for tiremoni.com](http://tiremoni.com/)
+* Added an .htaccess to wp-content/cache/autoptimize to overwrite other caching directives (fixing a problem with WP Super Cache's .htaccess really, [as reported](http://wordpress.org/support/topic/expiresmax-age-compatibility-with-supercache) by [Hugh of www.unitedworldschools.org](http://www.unitedworldschools.org/))
+* bugfix: Autoptimize broke data:uri's in CSS in some cases as reported by [Joseph from blog-it-solutions.de](http://www.blog-it-solutions.de/)
+* bugfix: avoid PHP notice if CSS exclusion list is empty
+* moved "do not donate"-image into plugin

 = 1.7.0 =
 * New: exclude CSS